CyberMiles/blog/content/post/20190513-5milesdata1-en.md

 ---
 ![](/images/20190513-5milesdata1-01.png)

-### 5miles data migration now complete, painting a fuller picture of CyberMiles’ decentralization
+### 5miles Data Migration Now Complete, Painting a Fuller Picture of CyberMiles' Decentralization

 Though unheard of only a few short years ago, the concept of a blockchain integrated into e-commerce is no longer a new concept.
 In 2018, we witnessed the rise of the first public blockchain for e-commerce, CyberMiles, with progress toward decentralized payments.
 Meanwhile, some traditional e-commerce giants such as Walmart, Tesco and JD announced that they would use blockchain technology to ensure the transparent, tamper-proof tracing of their products.